Gurjaani

 Gurjaani (გურჯაანი) is a town in Kakheti, a region in eastern Georgia, and the seat of the Gurjaani Municipality.
 It is located in the Alazani River Plain, at an elevation of 415 m above sea level.

-Gurjaani is first recorded as a village in a historical document of the early 16th century.
+Gurjaani was first recorded as a village in a historical document of the early 16th century.
 It acquired the status of a town in Soviet Georgia in 1934.
-As of the 2014 census, Gurjaani had the population of 8,024.
+As of the 2014 census, Gurjaani had a population of 8,024.
 The town is the center of the largest wine-making region of Georgia.

 Background

 Gurjaani is situated in the fertile Alazani Plain, at 415 m above sea level, and 110 km east of Georgia's capital of Tbilisi.
 It is the center of an important region of viticulture and wine-making.
 Important landmarks of the town are Akhtala, a historic spa, locally known for its mud bathes, and the early medieval Gurjaani Kvelatsminda Church, the only example of a two-domed design in Georgia.
 There are also several museums, the largest of which is the Gurjaani Museum of Local Lore and History.